digital-craftsman-de/cqs-routing/README.md

     default_response_constructor_class: 'App\CQRS\ResponseConstructor\EmptyJsonResponseConstructor'
 ```

+At the moment the package doesn't supply any instances itself, so you need to create your own before using it.

-Where to use which instances, is described below.
+Where and how to use the instances, is described below.

 ## Why

 It's very easy to build a CRUD and REST API with Symfony.
 There are components like parameter converter which are all geared towards getting data very quickly into a controller to handle the logic there.
 Unfortunately even though it's very fast to build endpoints with a REST mindset, it's very difficult to handle business logic in a matter that makes changes easy and secure.
-In short, we have a [low cost of introduction at the expense of the cost of change](https://www.youtube.com/watch?v=uQUxJObxTUs).
+In short, we have a **[low cost of introduction at the expense of the cost of change](https://www.youtube.com/watch?v=uQUxJObxTUs)**.

+The CQRS construct closes this gap and **drastically reduces the cost of change** without much higher costs of introduction.

 ### Overarching goals